 Goodwin C, Rodolfo-Metalpa R, Picton B & Hall-Spencer JM (2014) Effects of ocean acidification on sponge communities.
 Marine Ecology 35, 41-49.

-Hilmi N, Allemand D, Cinar M, Cooley S, Hall-Spencer J, Haraldsson G, Hattam C, Jeffree RA, Orr JC, Rehdanz K, Reynaud S, Safa A, Dupont S (in press) Sensitivity of Mediterranean countries to ocean acidification Water ISSN 2073-4441.
+Hilmi N, Allemand D, Cinar M, Cooley S, Hall-Spencer J, Haraldsson G, Hattam C, Jeffree RA, Orr JC, Rehdanz K, Reynaud S, Safa A, Dupont S (2014) Exposure of Mediterranean countries to ocean acidification.
+Water 6, 1719-1744.

 Pena V, Barbara I, Grall J., Maggs CA, Hall-Spencer JM (2014) The diversity of seaweeds on maerl in the NE Atlantic.
 Marine Biodiversity.
 DOI: 10.1007/s12526-014-0214-7

 Taylor J, Ellis R, Milazzo M, Hall-Spencer JM, Cunliffe M (2014) Intertidal epilithic bacteria diversity changes along a naturally occurring carbon dioxide and pH gradient.
 FEMS Microbiology Ecology 89, 670-678.

 Ziveri P, Passaro M, Incarbona A, Milazzo M, Rodolfo-Metalpa R, Hall-Spencer JM (2014) Decline in coccolithophore diversity and impact on coccolith morphogenesis along a natural CO2 gradient.
 The Biological Bulletin 226, 282-290.